DamLabResources/crseek/paper/Main.md

 ## Task
  Evaluating gRNA binding in a variable population

- 1. Load in LANL data for region
+ 1. Load in plasmid sequences
  2. Extract best hit from each sequence
  3. Evaluate effectivness
  4. Compare predicted vs observed in IVT-cutting assay